Travelling & Photographing the Dolomites

 The Dolomite Alps – Le Dolomiti

-Please note this is an old blog (2017), I have since spent another 2 months in the Dolomites, visiting in summer, autumn, and some crazy hikes in winter, for an update when my new Dolomites blog is published, to see The Dolomites Gallery, please click here or the image below.
+Please note this is an old blog, I have since spent around 3/4 months in the Dolomites, visiting in summer, autumn, and some crazy hikes on mountains in winter, alongside running serveral Dolomite workshops, please subscribe to my news letter here for an update when my new Dolomites blog is published, to see The Dolomites Gallery, please click here or the image below.

 The Dolomites had lingered on my list of places in which to venture forth, and embark on some photography, for some time, until finally in July 2017 I saw an opportunity to visit en-route to the UK, after a three-month spell running photography workshops in Greece and Cyprus.
 Alas, stopping off in Italy en-route to the UK failed to materialise for several reasons.